Types

 map

-Key-value dictionaries.
-Implemented as Python dicts with Pine Script-compatible methods.
+Key-value dictionaries with Pine Script-compatible methods.

-val = map.get(m, "AAPL")
+val = map.get(prices, "last_close")

 Drawing Types